madebyfabian/figma-plugin-round-it/README.md

 # figma-plugin-round-it
 This is the code for my [Figma](https://figma.com/ "Figma.com Website") Plugin called "Round it!".
 Which you can find [here](https://www.figma.com/c/plugin/777919055291347154 "Figma.com Plugin Site").
+This repo is mainly used by myself to just version control the plugin.

 # License